Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

 Showing original language

-The first time I looked for an apartment in Medellín, the landlord asked me if I had a 'codeudor' (co-debtor).
-I said yes, without really understanding the difference from the 'fiador' (guarantor) mentioned in another ad in the same area.
-When I arrived at the meeting and said I had a family member willing to be a guarantor, the owner frowned: 'No, here they ask for a co-debtor with real estate, not a guarantor.'
+The first time I looked for an apartment in Medellín, the landlord asked me if I had a 'co-debtor' (codeudor).
+I told him yes, not really understanding the difference from the 'guarantor' (fiador) mentioned in another ad in the same area.
+When I arrived at the meeting and said that I had a family member willing to be a guarantor, the owner frowned: 'No, here they ask for a co-debtor with real estate, not a guarantor.'
 I left without understanding the difference between the two.

-This guide clarifies what each figure is, what responsibility it implies, when each one is convenient, and what you can do if you don't have easy access to any of them.
+This guide clarifies what each figure is, what responsibility it implies, when each one is suitable, and what you can do if you don't have easy access to any.
 Important note: this information is educational and does not replace legal advice.
 For complex contracts or conflict situations, consult a professional.

 What is a co-debtor?

-The co-debtor is a person who signs the lease agreement together with the tenant and assumes exactly the same obligations.
+A co-debtor is a person who signs the lease agreement together with the tenant and assumes exactly the same obligations.
 It is not a secondary backup — it is a co-obligor.
-If the tenant stops paying, the landlord can go directly against the co-debtor for the total debt, without needing to sue the tenant first.
+If the tenant stops paying, the landlord can go directly after the co-debtor for the total debt, without needing to sue the tenant first.

 This is called joint and several liability.
-In practice, it means that the landlord has two people to collect from and can choose which one.
+In practice, it means that the landlord has two people from whom to collect, and can choose which one.
 Generally, they go after whoever has more assets or is easier to locate.

-That is why the requirements to be a co-debtor are high: they almost always ask that they be the owner of a mortgage-free property (what is known as 'finca raíz') in the same city, with demonstrable income sufficient to cover the obligation.
+That is why the requirements to be a co-debtor are high: they almost always ask that the person be an owner of mortgage-free real estate (known as 'finca raíz') in the same city, with sufficient demonstrable income to cover the obligation.
 The co-debtor is left with a potential debt registered in their name — if the tenant does not pay, that debt can affect their credit history.
-Hence why it is so difficult to get one: no one wants to commit their assets for someone who is not completely trustworthy.
+Hence why it is so difficult to get one: no one wants to compromise their assets for someone who is not completely trusted.

 The only tedious thing about the co-debtor is that you have to get someone willing to sign with you.
 And that person has to meet requirements that many family members and friends do not meet.
 In large cities like Bogotá or Medellín, where labor mobility is high, not everyone has a relative with local real estate.